neogeek83/CarMonitor/README.md

 ###TODO
   * Troubleshoot wiring harness pins 7/8 - why does connecting freeze app?
 	* Tried swapping with A1, A2, A4, same effect
-  * Recalibrate/troubleshoot AIT (pin 1 and 2) and calibrate water sensor
+  * Recalibrate/troubleshoot Intake Air Temp(pin 1 and 2) and calibrate water sensor
   * Wire up breadboard to wiring harness
   * wire in hall effect sensor to car
   * pretty up arduino code